facebookexperimental/object-introspection/types/README.md

   The fully-qualified name of the container type.
 This is used to match against the names of types contained in an executable's debug information.

-- `ctype`

-  A reference to the enum `ContainerTypeEnum` in OI's source code.

 - `header`

   The name of the C++ header file in which this container is defined.